-Andrea first trained in Biotechnology at the University of Edinburgh in 2009, where he was awarded a studentship to work with Prof. S. Chandran and Prof. Sir Ian Wilmut.
-During his PhD he created patient-derived induced pluripotent stem cells (iPSCs) platforms to study glial neuronal interactions in genetic forms of Amyotrophic Lateral Sclerosis (ALS).
-He then decided to expand his scientific horizons and to develop the skills necessary to improve the way in vitro modelling of neurodegeneration is performed with iPSC, and joined Prof. Molly Stevens lab at Imperial College in 2013.
-There he worked on establishing novel modelling platforms for neural circuits combining stem cell differentiation, tissue engineering and novel imaging approaches.
+He then joined the University of Edinburgh in 2009, where he was awarded a studentship to work on patient-derived induced pluripotent stem cells (iPSCs) platforms to model glial neuronal interactions in genetic forms of Amyotrophic Lateral Sclerosis (ALS).
+After obtaining his PhD he then joined Prof. Molly Stevens lab at Imperial College London in 2013 as a Postdoctoral research Associate, and worked on establishing novel modelling platforms for neural circuits combining stem cell differentiation, tissue engineering and novel imaging approaches.

 He was appointed a lectureship at King's College London in September 2017, where he has now established the neural circuit bio-engineering (NCB) group.

 Ms. Carmen Moreno Gonzalez